 The distinctive 'mailing tube' package was selected to help reduce shipping costs.
 The back of the package included an address label with a space for postage.

 By 1918, over 2.5 million sets were sold.
 Up until the 1960's, the company averaged sales of over 2.5 million sets per year.

 Red spools were added in 1932.
 Red sticks were introduced in 1953.
 Green, blue and yellow sticks were added in 1955.

 Other Toy Tinker products included the Tilly Tinker and Tip-Toe Tinker dolls, Flying Tinker propeller toy and the Dachshund Tinker pull toy.

 Hasbro now owns the brand and currently produces both plastic and classic Tinker Toys wood sets and parts.

-What's your Tinker Toys worth?
+What's your Tinker Toys worth in 2021?
 Here are some recently sold items.

 |Lot Tinker Toys Wood Plastic Assortment Of Pieces 267||09/2021||$40.00|

 |79 Pieces Of Jumbo Tinker Toys 2006 Classic||09/2021||$24.95|

 |Schleich Tinker Foal Animal Horse Figure New In Stock||09/2021||$8.99|